Local Help for Dental Emergencies

 • Pain when chewing

 Sharp pain when biting down may result from a cracked tooth, loose filling, or inflamed pulp.
-Without timely care, this symptom can lead to increased sensitivity, infection, or further damage to the affected tooth.
+Without timely care, this symptom may lead to increased sensitivity, infection, or further damage to the affected tooth.

-Benefits of Seeing a Professional Emergency Dentist
+Benefits of Seeing a Registered Emergency Dentist

 • Faster pain relief